zenria/http-stress-test/Readme.md

 http-stress-test
 ================

-Dumb concurrent requests of an url. written in rust
+Dumb concurrent requests of an url. written in rust.
+Demonstrates how to do async stuff with tokio & reqwest.

-    HTTP Stress testing 0.1.0
+    HTTP Stress testing 0.2.0
     Do some http requets with hopefully high rates

     USAGE: